kushalarya/kushalarya.github.io/docs/Books/The48LawsOfPower.md

     attack, but it is useless once damaged.
 Never tolerate or ignore any threat of a blemish to your reputation.
 6.  **Make yourself the center of attention** -- People judge on the basis of what they see.
-They do not know what they don\'t see.
+They do not know what they don't see.
     Forget toiling in obscurity.
 The only reward for that will be more toil and more obscurity.
 Make a spectacle of yourself.
-7.  **Take credit for others\' work** -- Admittedly, it\'s not nice to take all the credit for other people\'s work, but it is very effective and you would be a fool to do otherwise.
-You will seem like a miracle of speed and competence, and no one will remember those who made your success possible, so they can\'t threaten you.
+7.  **Take credit for others' work** -- Admittedly, it's not nice to take all the credit for other people's work, but it is very effective and you would be a fool to do otherwise.
+You will seem like a miracle of speed and competence, and no one will remember those who made your success possible, so they can't threaten you.
 8.  **Lure people** -- When you make other people move first, you are in control.
 Power means being in control.
-Never act first; never go to the other person\'s turf.
+Never act first; never go to the other person's turf.
 Make adversaries come to you.
 Bait them, entice them, seduce them, but draw them to you.
 9.  **Win by deeds not by debate** --- Instead of arguing (which creates losers who bear grudges), win by acting.
 Instead, demonstrate that